Zhou Ye: Career

 On January 26, 2022, Zhou collaborated with Xiao Shunyao, Jiang Yiqiao and Hou Minghao at the 2022 Hunan Satellite TV Spring Festival Gala to sing the opening song "Fu Hu Yao Qing Chun".
 On April 22, she participated in the seventh episode of Zhejiang Satellite TV's variety show Ace vs Ace Season 7.

 On January 22, 2023, she participated in the 2023 Dragon TV Spring Festival Gala and cooperated with Wang Anyu to cover the song "You Are My Magic" of Accusefive.
 On April 23, the TV series Youth in the Flames of War was broadcast, with her playing the role of Lin Huajun, the campus belle of the Department of Chinese Language and Literature of Peking University during the years in the National Changsha Provisional University.
 On April 28, the romance film Yesterday Once More was released, in which she co-starred with Arthur Chen and played Han Shuyan.
-On May 9, the costume fantasy romance series Back From The Brink was aired on Youku, in which she co-starred with Hou Minghao and played Yan Hui.
+On May 9, the costume fantasy romance series Back from the Brink was aired on Youku, in which she co-starred with Hou Minghao and played Yan Hui.
 On August 8, the crime film No More Bets was released and Zhou played the girlfriend of the scam victim in the film.
 On September 9, the romance fantasy film Flaming Cloud she starred in was released nationwide.
 On October 13, the costume series Scent of Time was aired on Youku, in which she co-starred with Wang Xingyue and played Hua Qian.
 On November 30, the urban romance series Love Me, Love Your Voice was aired on Tencent Video, in which she co-starred with Tan Jianci and played Gu Sheng.

 On March 1, 2024, the urban romance series Everyone Loves Me was aired on Youku and aired on March 19 on Netflix, in which Zhou co-starred with Lin Yi and played the game concept designer Yue Qianling.
 On June 22, the film Moments We Shared she co-starred with Peng Yuchang was released, in which she played Cheng Shuang.

 On August 6, 2025, the historical drama, Legend of The Female General was aired on Tencent Video, Hunan TV, Mango TV, and iQiyi.
 The drama is based on the novel of the same name that Zhou Ye portrays a female general, starring with Cheng Lei.

-Other activities
+On February 10 2026, Zhou participated in the CCTV 2026 Online Spring Festival Gala.

+Philanthropy

 In July 2021, Zhou donated 200,000 yuan for the heavy rain disaster in Henan.